LedgerHQ/ledger-live/docs/currency.md

 ];
 ```

-The field `showAllDigits` is generally unset for all crypto currencies and set for fiat currencies to true (but there are exceptions).
-It forces a unit to displayed all digits even if it's all zeros.
+The field `showAllDigits` is generally unset for all cryptocurrencies and set for fiat currencies to true (but there are exceptions).
+It forces a unit to display all digits even if it's all zeros.

-We don't want showAllDigits for currencies because they generally have a lot of magnitude, for instance Ethereum have 18 which would turn `ETH 42.100000000000000000`.
-Instead we want `ETH 42.1`.
+We don't want showAllDigits for currencies because they generally have a lot of magnitudes, for instance, Ethereum has 18 which would turn `ETH 42.100000000000000000`.
+Instead, we want `ETH 42.1`.

 At the opposite, it is commonly wanted that for popular fiats like EUR we will always display `EUR 42.10` and never `EUR 42.1`.